beaker-project/beaker/documentation/user-guide/systems/adding.rst

 available in your lab.

 The DHCP configuration must also include suitable netboot options for the system.
-Typically DHCP option 66 ("TFTP server") is set to the address of the lab controller and option 67 ("bootfile") is set to ``pxelinux.0`` or some other boot loader image served by the lab controller (see :ref:`boot-loader-images`).
+Typically DHCP option 66 ("TFTP Server Name") is set to the address of the lab controller and option 67 ("Boot File Name") can either be set to :file:`bootloader/{fqdn}/image` to take advantage of Beaker's custom netboot loader support or a specific bootloader such as ``pxelinux.0`` (see :ref:`boot-loader-images` and :ref:`boot-loader-configs`).

 Power control
 -------------